 Composite E-Nickel Coatings

-Composit E-Nickel is e-nickel plated togther with fine particulates such as Teflon, Silicon Carbide, Boron Nitride or Diamond, and the combination of elements gives unqiue properties.
+Composite E-Nickel is e-nickel plated togther with fine particulates such as Teflon, Silicon Carbide, Boron Nitride or Diamond, and gives te coating unqiue properties.

-Our Metal Teflon Coating (MTC) coating is essentially an E-N coating with Teflon/PTFE particles.
-This is particularty important for the plastics industry where it is assists in plastic release and flow for complicated mould designs incorporating ribs and recesses.
+Our Metal Teflon Coating (MTC) coating is an E-N coating with embedded Teflon/PTFE particles which gives a hard, very low friction surface with non-wetting properties.
+This is particularty important for the plastics industry where it is assists in release and flow for complicated mould designs incorporating ribs and recesses.
 Plastic moulders have reported reduction in cycle time of between 4-8% using MTC.
 It is also used very succesfully on parts requiring a durable, dry running, low friction surface such as feeders, slides and shafts.
 MTC further has the advantage of a constant friction coefficient under a wide range of loads.
 Due to the electroless nature of the coating, internals and difficult geometries are easily coatable.

-This coating is typically 10-15 microns in thickness and can be applied to aluminium, steel and copper.
+This coating is typically 10-15 microns in thickness and can be applied to steel, stainless, aluminium and copper.
 A uniform plating thickness develops wherever the solution contacts the part.
 Grooves, slots, threads and even the inside of tubing plates evenly.

 Should a temperature resistance of more than 300°C be required, the Teflon can be replaced with Boron Nitride.
 The E-N/BN coatings have successfully been used to enhance release properties in complex moulds and offer moderate wear resistance, excellent lubricity and release properties which outperforms most other coatings.